beeware/voc/docs/how-to/contribute.rst

     flake8 && ant checkstyle

-Contributing tests for checking STD Library Modules
+Contributing tests for checking STD Lib Modules
 -----------------------------------
 -  The purpose of these tests is to ensure that the packages from the Python standard library are working within voc.